tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Current implementation
 ----------------------

-This has been succesfully tested on a single DE2-115, with one hub and two miners.
+This has been succesfully tested on a DE2-115, with one hub and two miners on a single FPGA.
+The hub code is so small that it generally makes sense to integrate miners with it, which is how the current code is designed.
+(Although you can set LOCAL_MINERS=0.)

 This works on Xilinx systems too, by changing the PLL code to a DCM, see ../Xilinx_cluster for an implementation.